Curd snack

-The main part of a curd snack is made from Tvorog, which is mixed with sugar, sweeteners or other ingredients and milled into a homogenous paste that is pressed into the desired shape and filled with jam or other fillings.
+The main part of a curd snack is made from curd cheese, which is mixed with sugar, sweeteners or other ingredients and milled into a homogenous paste that is pressed into the desired shape and filled with jam or other fillings.
 The formed bars then pass through the so-called 'glaze waterfall' that coats them in chocolate or another type of glaze.
 Finally, the curd snacks are cooled in a cooling tunnel and packed.
+The shelf life of curd snacks is only a few days, which can be extended to 1–2 weeks if refrigerated.

 History

-The mass production of curd snacks began in the 1950s in Soviet Union and they quickly gained popularity.
+The mass production of curd snacks began in the 1950s in the Soviet Union and they quickly gained popularity.
 Initially, they were flavoured with simple ingredients, such as vanilla, cocoa and raisins, but since the 1990s the curd snacks have become more varied and also contain ingredients such as cookie bites, apricot, strawberry jam and boiled condensed milk.

-In 2012, Kārums curd snack was voted the favorite product by the Latvian consumers, receiving 20% of the votes.
+In 2012, the Kārums curd snack was voted the favorite product by Latvian consumers, receiving 20% of the votes.
+Curd snacks have also remained highly popular in Estonia.
+According to a 2010 consumer survey, 74% of Estonians ate as much or even more curd snacks than before, with 57% preferring local curd snack brands over imported ones.
+In 2013, Estonia set the world record for the biggest curd snack, which weighed 537 kilograms.
+Curd snacks have also remained highly popular in Lithuania.

+Some popular curd snack brands include Kārums from Latvia, Nykštukas, and Magija and Pasaka from Lithuania.